DerrickLamers/grblwiki/Wiring-Limit-Switches.md

 The ultimate solution for noise filtering on end switches is to add optocouplers - they have many benefits compared to the listed above solutions:
 - There is no direct galvanic connection between the end sensor and the microcontroller pin - any ESD discharges will not affect the GRBL controller
 - Optocouplers are inert elements - short glitches will simply not pass at all
-- Optocouplers are current driven elements and they require huge energy from the noises in order to pass - in normal operating conditions they effectively all the noises
+- Optocouplers are current driven elements and they require huge energy from the noises in order to pass - in normal operating conditions they effectively cut all the noises

 ----